spiffe/spiffe.io/content/spire/getting-started-k8s.md

 ### Create Server Configmap

-The server is configured in the Kubernetes configmap specified in server-configmap.yaml, which specifies a number of important directories, notably **/run/spire/data** abd **/run/spire/config**.
+The server is configured in the Kubernetes configmap specified in server-configmap.yaml, which specifies a number of important directories, notably **/run/spire/data** and **/run/spire/config**.
 These volumes are bound in when the server container is deployed.

 To create the server configmap, issue the following command: